Skip to content

 Common preparation errors.
 Layer delamination during grinding (a sign that the resin adhesion to the chip is poor, often because the chip surface was contaminated or the resin was not degassed) produces gaps that look like additional air-containing layers under the microscope.
 Overgrinding removes thin layers entirely, which is fatal to a comparison relying on layer count.
 Embedding orientation errors (the chip positioned flat rather than edge-on) produce a tangential section where the layers appear as gradients rather than sharp bands.
 Each of these errors has been cited in adversarial proceedings in US federal courts and UK Crown Courts as grounds for challenging the reliability of the microscopic layer-count evidence.

 In India, CFSL (Central Forensic Science Laboratory) and state FSLs prepare paint cross-sections using cold-mount resins broadly consistent with international practice, though specific resin brands and grinding protocols may differ from RCMP or FBI-preferred materials.
-The Bharatiya Sakshya Adhiniyam (BSA) 2023 § 23 requires that the expert document their preparation method in the examination report; any deviation from the reported standard protocol creates a cross-examination vector.
+The Bharatiya Sakshya Adhiniyam (BSA) 2023 does not impose a specific requirement on experts to document their preparation method; BSA § 23 concerns the inadmissibility of confessions made to police officers.
+The obligation to document examination methodology derives from general expert-witness duties under BSA § 39 (opinions of experts) and professional accreditation standards.
+Any deviation from a stated protocol creates a cross-examination vector.

 Microscopic examination of the cross-section is the first analytical stage after preparation and serves as the gating screen: a chip that fails to match the known sample in layer count, colour sequence, or thickness range is eliminated without consuming any spectrometric capacity.